 I actually have a ton more thoughts on this that I haven’t included cause I don’t want to get too long-winded.
 But real quick I want to shout-out the New York Review of Architecture.
 They are the “risograph-printed brochure” I referred to above.
 I’m not sure what the technical term for the format they print in is.
 It is loose-leaf, 16 10.5”x17” pages, folded four times, though in such a way that you can easily make it into a large, squarish booklet and flip through like that.
+(EDIT: Since first writing this, they have changed to a 10.5×16” stapled tabloid.)
 In their email confirming my subscription they said, “Each of our issues is a limited edition risograph printed edition that celebrates the possibilities of print,” and that last phrase, “the possibilities of print,” has been bouncing around in my head ever since.
 You can check them out here.
 (And if you are interested in subscribing, I have a discount code I can give you so just let me know.)

 With that said, I’ll move on to the development of this booklet in particular.

 Although I have been intrigued by zines etc. for a while, this project really started when I figured out how booklet formatting works in MS Word.
 Essentially, if you took apart your booklet, tearing out the staples and laying out all the individual sheets of paper, you would notice that the pages are not really in order.
 Page 1 is on the same sheet as page 36, for example.
 But when they’re all folded in half and nested inside each other, they’re perfectly arranged.
 I always assumed that to achieve this I would either need an expensive program like InDesign, or I would need to manually order the pages myself.
 But no, Microsoft Word will do it for you.